foliovision/fv-wordpress-flowplayer/readme.txt

 = 7.3.18.727 - 2019/07/09 =

 * New Feature - Video Screenshots - FV Player Editor now lets you take the current video frame as the video splash screen
-* Playlist - making it possible to pick another playlist item after playback error
 * S3 Bucket browser - making it work more like WP Media Library, showing file details in the right sidebar
 * Settings screen - remembering the scroll position
-* Video Position Saving - only storing position with Ajax before unloading the page
 * Video Speed - remembering last video speed just like the audio volume
+* Performance - Video Position Saving - only storing position with Ajax before unloading the page
+* Bugfix - Playlist - making it possible to pick another playlist item after playback error
+* Bugfix - Vimeo/MPEG-DASH muted autoplay fix

 = 7.3.16.727 - 2019/05/31 =